UltraHQ/A72-Hidden-Mods/README.md

 - Full Live Focus (all S-Series features, like Bokeh)
 - Smart Scan Text Extraction
 - Some small, not worth to mention, additions

+#### Known bugs:
+- Night Mode in camera: Taking a photo with the ultra wide cam will give you an error, but the photo will still save.
+The main cam does not have this problem.
+This issue is only present in night mode and nowhere else.